abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

 ![stacks](./img/stacks.png)

 A stack is a collection of objects that are inserted and removed according to the **last-in, first-out (LIFO)** principle.

+- In a `LIFO` data structure, the newest element added to the queue will be processed first.

 - used in